CALL FOR PROPOSALS: MUTUAL AID

 Proposals are evaluated for artistic innovation, community impact, feasibility, proposal clarity, and content.

 F.E.A.S.T. at VisArts (Funding Emerging Art with Sustainable Tactics) is a bridge between artists and the community.
 F.E.A.S.T. is designed to use community-driven financial support to democratically fund projects that use art and creative thinking to impact the community.
 Participants will listen to & review a series of project proposals and converse with the artists and thinkers behind each idea.
 Attendees cast a vote for their favorite proposal, and by the end of the event, the artist who garners the most votes is awarded a grant comprised of the event donations.
-This year we will be hosting a virtual F.E.A.S.T. over Zoom.
+This year we will be hosting F.E.A.S.T. on the VisArts Rooftop.
 Tickets by donation, $15 minimum, 100% of donations go to fund the micro grant of up to $2000.

 F.E.A.S.T. at VisArts is based on F.E.A.S.T. in Brooklyn’s (www.feastinbklyn.org) model for sustaining artist projects directly through community participation.